abtraore/LanguageModelingFromScratch/readme.md

 ## Perceptron.

-The objective here is to minize the negative loss likelihood using the gradient descent algorithm.
+The objective here is to minize the negative loss likelihood using the gradient descent algorithm. .
+More information in `bigram_perceptron.py`

 Some generated names: